qwx9/notes/net/algorithms/text/exact.index.md

 		…
 	r

-	W and M differ at k+1 with k = 4.
+	P and M differ at k+1 with k = 4.
 	Now we'll have to search in [M,r].
 	Here lcp(M,M´) = 6.

 	Because lcp(M,M´) > k,
 	we know that M and M´ are the same up until 6th index,
-	while W differed at 4th position.
+	while P differed at 4th position.
-	Since W > M, we can directly infer that W > M´ without comparing them.
+	Since P > M, we can directly infer that P > M´ without comparing them.

-Thus, having W > M,
+Thus, having P > M,
 if lcp(M,M´) > k,
 M[k+1] = M´[k+1]
-and W > M´.
+and P > M´.

 Now if k > lcp(M,M´):

 		      k = 3
 		      ↓
-	W	a a a c d
+	P	a a a c d

 	l
 	…